 - Pollen: Microscopic grains produced and contained in the anther that fertilize the female plant when released.

 A hermaphrodite is a rare monecious plant, meaning it develops both male and female sex organs.
 The term monecious stems from the root “mono,” meaning “one.”
 While there are multiple reasons that a plant may exhibit both signs, hermaphrodites are primarily formed if a female plant is exposed to extreme conditions during key stages of growth, such as insufficient light or harsh environmental conditions.
 Signs of a hermaphrodite typically show late into flowering.

 In a final attempt to continue their seed line, a sensemilla crop will occasionally produce a few hermaphrodites.
 While the pollen of these hermaphrodites is frequently unviable, marijuana growers should remove hermaphrodites when they occur to eliminate the risk of pollination.
 Hermaphrodites will also produce a lower overall flower yield as the plant is forced to divert energy into the production of seeds that would have otherwise been used for the production of trichome-rich flowers.

 The Three Main Growing Environments for Cannabis

-Growing cannabis outdoors exposes a crop to the elements, offering natural light and significantly reducing costs for growers.
+Growing marijuana outdoors exposes a crop to the elements, offering natural light and significantly reducing costs for growers.
 With no artificial lights or fans required, electricity may only be required for irrigation.